The Story of Charm Magazine

 During World War II women had invaded the workplace and after the war many were staying put but were often not taken seriously.
 Valentine set out to change that.
 You can see the change in attitude just by the tagline on the magazine.
 On my February 1946 Charm cover is “The Magazine for the BG* (Business Girl)”.
 By 1950, once Valentine was in charge, Charm became “The Magazine for Women Who Work“.
 Girls were now women, There was no turning back the clock.

 The magazine really came into it’s own when Valentine hired Cipe Pineles art director.
-Another pioneer in magazine publishing, Pineles started her magazine career at Conde Nast in the 1930s, Pineles worked her way up their fashion ladder through many of their most famous publications including Vogue, House and Garden and Vanity Fair.
+Another pioneer in magazine publishing, Pineles started her magazine career at Conde Nast in the 1930s.
+Pineles then worked her way up their fashion ladder through many of their most famous publications including Vogue, House and Garden and Vanity Fair.
 She made a name for herself at Glamour, as the first female art director of a major magazine.
-Pineles is credited with creating the modern magazine layout with clean fonts and fashion shoots on location.
+She is credited with creating the modern magazine layout with clean fonts and fashion shoots on location.
 Pineles worked with Valentine at Seventeen then followed her to Charm.
 Pineles remained in design the rest of her life including a long career as a faculty member at the Parsons School of Design.
 She died in 1991 at the age of 81.
 You can read a more extensive bio of Cipe Pineles here.

 Together Valentine and Pineles created a powerhouse publication.
 Working women now had their own money and needed several types of wardrobes.
 Advertisers flocked to Charm.
-Through reader surveys Valentine had the pulse of working women and became a successful consultant to manufacturers and retailers.
+Through reader surveys Valentine had the pulse of women who worked and became a successful consultant to manufacturers and retailers.
 In fact she is credited with persuading major department stores to stay open longer on Thursday nights so that her readers could shop after work.

 Of course Madge particularly loves her issues of Charm Magazine due to it’s extensive use of hats in ads and editorial.
 After all no self respecting working woman, or any woman for that matter, would leave the house without wearing a hat.